 The tests do not have any chemical or harmful materials inside which would be spilled if knocked over or touched.
 For each of the devices, the manufacturer will provide instructions on how and where to place the test, how long the optimal duration for the test device is and how to receive the results of the radon test.

 Long- and Short-term C-NRPP Listed Professional Devices will need to be analyzed by an analytical provider, and so the instructions should provide information on how to return the test for analysis.

 In Canada radon is measured in becquerels per cubic meter.
 (Bq/m3)

 Becquerel is a measurement of radioactivity.
 Therefore, a Bq/m3 provides a measurement of radioactivity in a unit volume of air.
 This provides us with an understanding of how much radiation is present in an area.

 How many tests do I need?

-For a single family home, duplex or apartment you only need to test in one room.
-If your home has a large square footage you may want to consider two test to test in two different areas in the occupied area of your home.
+For a single-family home, duplex or apartment you only need to test in one room.
+If your home has a large square footage you may want to consider two tests in order to test in two different areas in the occupied area of your home.

 Also: You may want to use 2 tests for better accuracy.

 When a professional conducts testing, they follow proper Quality Assurance protocols with duplicate tests to verify precision of tests.
 If you hire a professional, they will make sure that this is included in their Quality Assurance protocols.